eoncarlyle/januaryplayground/README.md

 - The arbiter of time is the app module
   - No times sent by the client are to be trusted
 - Doing the markets transactions over websockets doesn't make sense, these are a better fit for request/response
+- Only market and FOK orders will validate that required balance exists for buys/required shares exist for sales
+  - For other order types, validation will happen aysnchronously
+  - For asyncrhonous resolution, if resolution criteria met but insufficient balance/shares present then the pending order will be deeleted
+- We will need to implement limit orders in order to get the naive market maker running correctly
+- Need to destinguish between position type and order types, come back to this
+- I don't think that the non-market `OrderTypes` need to include prices given that they will be reflected elsewhere

 ## Previous Topic Notes